-At Upton we want our children to become enthusiastic, engaged readers and to develop a life-long love of books.
-We introduce the children to a range of good quality fiction, non-fiction and poetry books through our whole-class, core-text approach to teaching reading, and during their weekly guided reading session.
+At Upton we want our children to become enthusiastic, engaged readers and to develop a life-long love of literature.
+We introduce the children to a range of good quality fiction, non-fiction and poetry books through our whole-class, core-text approach to teaching reading, and during their weekly guided reading sessions.

 Reading at home

 Developing readers will bring home levelled books (according to their stage of development), and a picture book each week.
 Independent readers will bring home a self-selected book from their class reading library or Pods.
 Please encourage your child to change their book regularly so they can read each evening; speak to the class teacher if this is not happening.

 Your child should be reading at home for 15 minutes or more each day.
 Your support is hugely important for developing their reading skills, confidence and understanding.
 Even if your child is an independent reader, it is still important for you to read with them, listen to them and discuss the books they are reading.